 - There are no foreign-exchange controls in Germany.

-- Germany's foreign-exchange market has an average daily turnover of USD116bn, accounting for 1.8% of global turnover (Bank for International Settlements triennial global survey 2016).
+- Germany's foreign-exchange market has an average daily turnover of USD124.45 billion, accounting for 1.5% of global turnover (Bank for International Settlements Triennial Central Bank Survey 2019).

 - Germany's sovereign debt market is one of the largest and most liquid in the world.
 Corporate bonds are also widely available and account for the majority of bond trading in Germany.
+Outstanding debt securities were valued at USD3,530 billion at the end of March 2020.
 Yields on some German government bonds are currently negative.

-- The Corporate Income Tax rate is 15%, with a surcharge of 5.5% payable on the tax, giving a total CIT rate of 15.82%.
+- The corporate income tax rate is 15%, with a surcharge of 5.5% payable on the tax, giving a total CIT rate of 15.825%.

-- Trade tax is charged at a base rate of 3.5% and a municipal tax rate is between 12.6% and 19.25% depending on location.
-The total tax burden on corporate profits is around 30.2% in Berlin and 33% in Munich.
+- Trade tax is charged at a base rate of 3.5% with a location-dependent municipal tax levied on top.

-- Interest income is taxed as corporate income.
-Interest expenses are tax-deductible at up to 30% of EBITDA.
-There are some exceptions and the limitation is currently being reviewed by the Constitutional Court.
+- Interest expenses are tax-deductible at up to 30% of EBITDA for corporate income tax and trade tax purposes.
+There are some exceptions to the interest limitation rules and it should be noted that the limitation is currently being reviewed by the Constitutional Court.

-- Withholding tax is charged at 25% on dividends and 0% or 25% on interest for resident companies.
-EU corporations pay WHT at either 0% or 25% on both interest and dividends.
-Non-resident companies pay a rate of 25% on dividends and 0% or 25% on interest if no tax treaty is in place.
-Where a tax treaty is in place rates range from 0% to 25% on dividends and interest.
+- Withholding tax (WHT) is charged at 25% on dividends and 0% or 25% on interest for resident companies.
+For EU companies, WHT is set at either 0% or 25% on both dividends and interest.
+WHT at the rate of 25% on dividends and 0% or 25% on interest is charged for payments to non-residents if no tax treaty is in place.
+Where a tax treaty is in place and the non-resident can provide the Certificate of Residence, rates range from 0% to 20% on dividends and from 0% to 25% on interest.

 - Germany has tax treaties with more than 90 countries and territories.